mathwords/mathwords.github.io/vaz-ma/mdfiles/01-01-logical.md

 ***Exercise 2***

+(a) and (b) are the **De Morgan's laws for logical operations**. (c) states that the **contrapositive** of the implication statement is equivalent to the implication statement. (d) can be thought of the definition of the of the implication in terms of the 3 basic logical operations. (e) states the negation, or the **contradiction** of the implication statement in terms of the 3 basic logical operations.

 **a)**    $\neg ( A \wedge B )  \iff \neg A \vee  \neg B$

 To obtain the truth table of the negation of a statement, interchange the values of $1$'s and $0$'s in the truth table of the original statement.
 Applying this procedure to the truth table of $A \and B,$ we obtain the following truth table for $\neg (A \and B).$